 Chemotherapy affects how well your bone marrow works.
-Bone marrow is the spongy material that fills some of our bones.
+Bone marrow is the spongy material that fills some of your bones.
 It makes red and white blood cells and other cells called platelets.
 There may be a drop in the levels of any of these cells during chemotherapy, and this can cause side effects.
-This usually happens about 7-10 days after each treatment session.
+This usually happens about 7 to 10 days after each treatment session.

-You should avoid having a type of vaccination called a live vaccine during your treatment and for at least six months afterwards.
+You should avoid having a type of vaccine called a live vaccine during your treatment, and for at least six months afterwards.
 This is because your immune system might not be strong enough to cope.
 Vaccines against shingles and yellow fever are both examples of live vaccines, so these should be avoided.
-But it is safe to be around others who have had these types of vaccines.
+But it is safe to be around others who have had these vaccines.

-Other vaccinations such as the flu jab or the pneumonia jab are safe, but may not give you as much protection as usual because your immune system may be weaker.
+Other vaccines such as the flu jab, pneumonia or COVID-19 jabs are safe, but may not give you as much protection as usual because your immune system may be weaker.
 It’s always best to check with your doctor or nurse before having a vaccine and remind them that you’re having chemotherapy.

 Extreme tiredness (fatigue)

-Many people say that fatigue is the most difficult side effect to cope with.
+Many men say that fatigue is one of the hardest side effects to cope with.
 Fatigue is extreme tiredness or exhaustion, which makes it hard to carry out your daily activities.
-Some men describe feeling weak, lethargic, knackered or drained.

-Sometimes there is a specific cause for your tiredness, like low levels of red blood cells (see above).
-And tiredness can be caused by things other than your treatment.
+Sometimes there is a specific cause for your tiredness, like low levels of red blood cells.
+But tiredness can also be caused by things other than your treatment.
 For example, the cancer itself can make you feel tired, and so can feeling anxious or depressed.

 Feeling and being sick (nausea and vomiting)

-If the smell of food is putting you off eating, try to avoid strong-smelling foods and go for cold foods more often as they don’t usually smell as much.
+If the smell of food is putting you off eating, try to avoid strong-smelling foods and choose cold foods as they don’t usually smell as much.
 If possible, ask someone to make your meals for you.
 You may also find it helps to avoid fried, greasy or very sweet foods.
-Some people find things flavoured with peppermint or ginger can help, such as flavoured teas or sweets.
+Some people find things flavoured with peppermint or ginger can help, such as herbal teas or sweets.

 Loss of appetite

 The steroids you take with your chemotherapy should help improve your appetite.
 But if you’re having problems eating a balanced diet or if you’re losing weight, talk to your doctor or nurse.
-You might be referred to a dietitian who specialises in helping people with cancer.
+They may be able to refer you to a dietitian who specialises in helping people with cancer.

-Some chemotherapy drugs can make your mouth sore, but this is uncommon.
-You may develop ulcers or inflamed gums, which can be painful.
-This is because you’re less able to fight infection than normal.
-There are things that might help to prevent and relieve a sore mouth.
+Some chemotherapy drugs can make your mouth sore, but this isn’t common.
+You may get ulcers or inflamed gums, which can be painful.
+There are things that might help.

-- Try making small changes to your diet such as choosing soft, moist foods and avoiding foods that are acidic, spicy, very hot or very cold.
+- Choose soft, moist foods and avoid foods that are acidic, spicy, very hot or very cold.

 - Try drinking through a straw.

 Your nurse can give you more information about taking care of your mouth.
-If it gets very sore, your doctor might prescribe pain-relieving drugs to help.
+If it gets very sore, your doctor might prescribe pain-relieving drugs.

 Make sure you’re drinking enough water – about eight glasses (two litres) a day.
-This will help to replace the water that’s lost with diarrhoea, and will also help to prevent constipation.
-It might also be a good idea to avoid fatty, fried, and spicy foods, as some men find they can make diarrhoea worse.
+This will help to replace water that’s lost with diarrhoea, and will also help prevent constipation.
+It might also be a good idea to avoid fatty, fried and spicy foods, as some men find they can make diarrhoea worse.

 Hair loss is a temporary side effect of some chemotherapy drugs.
 It affects people differently.
 Some men lose all their hair but many just notice some thinning or have no hair loss at all.
 Hair loss happens gradually and tends to start two or three weeks after treatment starts.
 You can lose hair anywhere on your body.
 Your hair will usually begin to grow back after you’ve finished treatment.
 Some men choose to wear a hat or wig until their hair has grown back.

 To help reduce hair loss, scalp cooling may be suitable for some people.
-Scalp cooling involves wearing a special cap during each treatment session.
-The cap is filled with a chilled gel or connected to a small refrigerated cooling system.
-It doesn’t work for everyone and may not be available in every hospital.
+This involves wearing a special cap during each treatment session.
+The cap is filled with a cold gel or connected to a small cooling system.
+But it doesn’t work for everyone and may not be available in every hospital.
 If you’re interested in scalp cooling, speak to your doctor or nurse.

 Numbness or tingling in the hands and feet

-Chemotherapy can affect your nerves.
-This can cause numbness or tingling in your hands and feet (peripheral neuropathy).
-This usually improves slowly a few months after treatment finishes.
+Chemotherapy can affect your nerves (peripheral neuropathy).
+This can cause numbness or tingling in your hands and feet.
+This usually improves slowly, a few months after treatment finishes.

 It’s important to tell your doctor or nurse if you get this.
-If it’s severe, your doctor might decide to reduce the amount of chemotherapy you have at each treatment session (reduce the dose).
-Or they might offer a different treatment.
+If it’s severe, your doctor might decide to reduce the amount (dose) of chemotherapy you have at each treatment session.
+Or they might suggest a different treatment.

 Numbness and tingling can have other causes, including the cancer itself.
-You may need to have some tests to check what’s causing it.
+You may need some tests to check what’s causing it.

 You may find that your finger nails and toe nails grow more slowly, or become hard, brittle or flaky.
 The shape or colour of your nails might also change.
 These changes are temporary and should improve after treatment, though it can take a few months.

 Your eyes might produce more tears than normal.
 This isn’t common and won’t last long.
-If your eyes feel sore, inflamed or watery, let your doctor know – they can prescribe eye drops if necessary.
+If your eyes feel sore, inflamed or watery, let your doctor know – they may prescribe eye drops.